CHfur/laravel-swagger/readme.md

 ## Installation

 ### Composer
- 1. In projects composer.json file you need to add the repositories you want as dependencies:
+ 1. Add the repository to composer.json:
  ```
  "repositories": [
      {